 We are working to better understand and improve satellite tagging as part of long-term research on Gulf of Maine humpback whales.
 CCS has studied this population since the 1970s, and its strong fidelity to feeding sites, long feeding ground residency and accessibility are expected to allow repeated observations of tagged whales within the tagging year and many years into the future.
 Learn more about our population studies here.

-The primary goals of satellite tagging research are to better understand humpback whale movement and habitat use, to better understand possible impacts on tagged individuals and provide data to optimize tag performance and to minimize effects.
+The primary goals of satellite tagging research are to better understand humpback whale movement and habitat use, to better understand possible impacts on tagged individuals and provide data to improve tag performance while minimizing effects.

-Tagging is being performed in the southwest Gulf of Maine, and especially in and adjacent to the Stellwagen Bank National Marine Sanctuary.
-Deployments are conducted by NOAA Marine Mammal Laboratory tagging experts under scientific research permits #14245 and #20465.
+This study was performed in the southwest Gulf of Maine, and especially in and adjacent to the Stellwagen Bank National Marine Sanctuary.
+Tagging was conducted by NOAA Marine Mammal Laboratory tagging experts under scientific research permits #14245 and #20465.
 CCS monitors tagged whales throughout the feeding season to evaluate whale and tag status.
 Many whale watching naturalists in the region also share their opportunistic sightings and images with CCS in support of this study.